-6.3.4.6 Neutron to Photon Ratio
+6.4.5.6 Neutron to Photon Ratio

-Considering the uncertainty in the neutron recorded dose at Hanford reactor and plutonium facilities prior to implementation of the HMPD in 1972 and the recommendations of the 1972 AEC review (Miles 1972) of pre-1972 NTA neutron dose results in Hanford plutonium facilities, the recommended method to estimate dose to workers from neutron radiation is using a claimant-favorable neutron to photon ratio.
+Considering the uncertainty in the neutron recorded dose at Hanford reactor and plutonium facilities prior to implementation of the HMPD in 1972 and the recommendations of the 1972 AEC review (Biles 1972) of pre-1972 NTA neutron dose results in Hanford plutonium facilities, the recommended method to estimate dose to workers from neutron radiation is using a favorable to claimant neutron to photon ratio.
 The photon dose was reliably measured and essentially all significant Hanford neutron dose was accompanied by significant photon dose.
-Issues to be considered to arrive at a claimant-favorable ratio for pre-1972 Hanford facility operations with potential neutron exposure of workers are presented for each of the primary operating areas.
+Issues to be considered to arrive at a favorable to claimant ratio for pre-1972 Hanford facility operations with potential neutron exposure of workers are presented for each of the primary operating areas.